jsgosnell/CUNY-BioStats/lecture_files/13_multivariate_methods.md

 ```
 ## WARNING: Rtools is required to build R packages, but is not currently installed.
 ##
-## Please download and install Rtools 4.0 from https://cran.r-project.org/bin/windows/Rtools/.
+## Please download and install Rtools 4.2 from https://cran.r-project.org/bin/windows/Rtools/ or https://www.r-project.org/nosvn/winutf8/ucrt3/.
 ```

 ```
-## Skipping install of 'pairwiseAdonis' from a github remote, the SHA1 (ece560d2) has not changed since last install.
+## Skipping install of 'pairwiseAdonis' from a github remote, the SHA1 (cb190f76) has not changed since last install.
 ##   Use `force = TRUE` to force installation
 ```